cKlee/marcspec-article/article.md

 020[1-#]
 ```

 is a reference to all but the first occurrence of field '020'.
 To reference all occurrences of one field it is not necessary to specify an index range.
-Field specs without indizes are always a reference to all occurrences of the field, like subfield specs without a character spec are always references to all the content of a subfield.
+Field specs without indices are always a reference to all occurrences of the field, like subfield specs without a character spec are always references to all the content of a subfield.

-By using the character '#' as the starting index for an index or character range, the reverse order of indizes is assumned.
+By using the character '#' as the starting index for an index or character range, the reverse order of indices is assumed.

-A simple example should illustrate this different behaviour.
+A simple example should illustrate this different behavior.
 Imagine a subfield 'q' with content 'pbk.'.
-As a default order the characters of this content have the following indizes:
+As a default order the characters of this content have the following indices:

 ```
 p => 0